tendenci/azalea-theme/README.md

 The custom.css file contains the styling information for this theme.
 Be sure to include this css in your updates.

 ## Boxes Content
 The Azalea theme does utilize a few boxes to provide editable content particularly in the header and footer.
-Check out the Boxes folder for this content to get you started!
+You can check out the Boxes folder for this content to get started manually!
+Or you can use our boxes fixtures located in the apps folder!

 * Box 01 - Header Logo
 * Box 02 - Homepage About Us Text (Right)